Determining the Winner in Alternating-Move Games: Introduction

 In \cite{DimensionPaper}, it was proved that, under suitable restrictions on the collection of balls that Player 1 may offer, the Hausdorff dimension game with a target $S$ has a value whenever $S$ is Borel.
 Furthermore, the value of the game coincides with the Hausdorff dimension of $S$.
 In Section~\ref{HDG}, we formally define the Hausdorff dimension games in the setting of the complete binary tree's canopy, and, applying the result from \cite{DimensionPaper}, use these games to compute the Hausdorff dimension of various subsets.
 This forms the main technical part in the proof of Theorem~\ref{MainTheoremSmall}.

 In Section~\ref{GeneralHDG} we introduce a more general family of Hausdorff dimension games, and state a generalization of the result from \cite{DimensionPaper}.
-This generalization enables us to apply the same techniques used in the proof of Theorem~\ref{MainTheoremSmall} to establish the analogous version of Theorem~\ref{SchmidtHausdorff} in the setting of complete doubling metric spaces which is applicable to a broad class of Schmidt games. \paragraph{} The paper is structured as follows.
-In Section~\ref{Preli}, we formally present all the definitions and main theorems regarding win-lose alternating-move games and Hausdorff dimension.
+This generalization enables us to apply the same techniques used in the proof of Theorem~\ref{MainTheoremSmall} to establish an analogous version of Theorem~\ref{SchmidtHausdorff} in the setting of complete doubling metric spaces which is applicable to a broad class of Schmidt games. \paragraph{} The paper is structured as follows.
+In Section~\ref{Preli}, we formally present all the definitions and main theorems regarding win-lose alternating-move games and the Hausdorff dimension.
 In Section~\ref{HDG}, we present the Hausdorff dimension game in the setting of the complete binary tree.
-In Section~\ref{Main}, we state and prove a general criterion for determining the winner in win-lose alternating-move games, using a monotone Borel regular functions, and apply it to prove Theorem~\ref{MainTheoremSmall}.
+In Section~\ref{Main}, we state and prove a general criterion for determining the winner in win-lose alternating-move games, using monotone Borel regular functions, and apply it to prove Theorem~\ref{MainTheoremSmall}.
 In Section~\ref{Ext} we present some additional results regarding the connections between the Hausdorff dimension and determining the winner in win-lose alternating-move games.

-In Section~\ref{DoublingSection} we introduce a general formulation of Schmidt games as a family of win-lose alternating-move games on trees.
-We present formally \emph{$\left(\alpha ,\beta \right)$-Schmidt subgames} in the setting of a complete doubling metric space, and state a version of Theorem~\ref{MainTheoremSmall}.
-The proof of this version is analogous to the proof of Theorem~\ref{MainTheoremSmall}, and is provided in Appendix~\ref{DimensionGamesProofsSection}.
+In Section~\ref{SchmidtSection} we introduce a general formulation of Schmidt games as a family of win-lose alternating-move games on trees.
+We formally present the $\left(\alpha ,\beta \right)$-Schmidt game in the setting of an arbitrary complete metric space, and state generalizations of Theorems~\ref{SchmidtHausdorff} and~\ref{MainTheoremSmall}.
+The proofs of these versions follow the same main ideas as the proof of Theorem~\ref{MainTheoremSmall}, with additional steps to accommodate the more general settings, and are provided in Appendix~\ref{DimensionGamesProofsSection}.
 In Section~\ref{GeneralHDG} we define the notion of imposed subtrees, introduce a more general family of Hausdorff dimension games, and state a generalization of the result in \cite{DimensionPaper}.